Matesxs/GAN-Playground/README.md

-DCGAN - GAN for generating new images from latent vector WGAN(GC) - GAN for generating new images from latent vector Conditional GAN - GAN for generating new images from latent vector and labels
+DCGAN - GAN for generating new images from latent vector WGAN(GC) - GAN for generating new images from latent vector Conditional GAN - GAN for generating new images from latent vector and labels Pix2Pix using GAN - Model for transforming image
 ```

 ## Project Folder Structure